sybrew/the-seo-framework/readme.txt

 	* **Usability:**
 		* **Settings:**
 			* The global category and tag `noarchive` options now have an effect.
 			* The global category and tag `noindex` options no longer set `noarchive` automatically, too.
+Albeit, that's implied.
-			* The post type robots-meta and disable-seo settings now only apply to taxonomies that have all their shared post types set, instead of just the post type of the most recent post published.
+			* The post type robots-meta and disable-seo settings now only apply to taxonomies and terms that have all their shared post types set, instead of just the post type of the most recent post published.
+				* The settings screens' contextual information reflect this change.
 		* **Meta:**
 			* When you re-save a pre-escaped HTML input in the title or meta-fields, they will no longer be reparsed.
 				* Before: `&amp;mdash;` -> `&amp;mdash;` -> `&mdash;` -> `—`